tochukwumunonye/MyCryptoApp/README.md

 ```

 ## Design
-A master- detail view which i was instructed is a design concept whereby a list of items(referred to as the master list) is displayed to the user.
+A master- detail view which i was instructed, is a design concept whereby a list of items(referred to as the master list) is displayed to the user.
 On selecting
 an item from the list, additional information related to the item is then presented to the user within the detail pane.
 On tablet sized Android device displays in landscape orientation, the master list appears in a narrow vertical panel along the left-hand edge of the screen.
 The remainder of the display is devoted to the detail pane in an arrangement referred to as two-pane mode.

 On smaller, phone sized Android devices, the master list takes up the entire screen and the detail pane appears on a separate screen which appears when a selection is made from the master list.